Today, as few as 3% of salespeople who drive new business are trusted by buyers.

-And, the words most often used to describe the other 97%, include: manipulative, self-centered, arrogant, pushy, annoying and worst of all … untrustworthy.
+And, the words most often used to describe them, include manipulative, self-centered, arrogant, pushy, annoying and worst of all … untrustworthy.

 How is it possible friends and neighbors who we enjoy spending time with on the weekends, turn into manipulative, self-centered salespeople when they leave for work Monday morning?

 The answer is not as obvious as you may think.